sanukag/ai-maintenance-assistant/docs/containerisation.md

 docker compose down --volumes
 ```

 That deletion is irreversible unless the volume has been backed up.
+Back up
+the SQLite database and `credential-encryption.key` together; either part alone
+cannot restore a saved API key.

 ## Runtime safeguards